ankaAR/bestiario5e/_creatures/ancient-white-dragon.md

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 20 pies (6 mts), un objetivo.
 Impacto: 17 (2d8 + 8) puntos de daño contundente.

-***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 16 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 16 Wisdom saving throw or become asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Resistencia Pavorosa for the next 24 hours .

 ***Cold Breath (Recarga 5-6).*** The dragon exhales an icy blast in a 90-foot cone.
 Each creature in that area must make a DC 22 Constitution saving throw, taking 72 (l6d8) cold damage on a failed save, or half as much damage on a successful one.